mosahosseini/C_tutorials/Lesson7-File Handling/File_Handling.md

 In C, file handling is done using the standard library `<stdio.h>`.
 File operations are carried out with file pointers and the `fopen`, `fclose`, `fread`, `fwrite`, `fseek`, and `ftell` functions.

 ## 1.1 `fopen` and `fclose`
-Files are opened using fopen and closed with fclose.
+Files are opened using fopen and closed with `fclose`.
 The function `fopen` takes two arguments , the first one is the name of the file and the second one is the mode (determinds if we are reading or writing to the file) and it will return a pointer of type FILE.

 Example:
 ```c